hyperjumptech/grule-rule-engine/docs/Function_en.md

 ### Retract(ruleName string)

 `Retract` will retract the specified rule from next cycle evaluation.
-If a rule is retracted, it's `when` scope will not be evaluated.
-When the rule engine execute again, all retract status of all rules will be restored.
+If a rule is retracted, its `when` scope will not be evaluated.
+When the rule engine execute again, all the retracted status of all rules will be restored.

 #### Arguments